-I visited the Charterhouse of Calci during my recent blogtrip to Tuscany.
-Our guide from Pisatour provided us with a wonderful narrative of the origins of the Charterhouse and life as a Carthusian in the monastery as he led us around the grounds.
-A relatively unknown fact is that various scenes from the movie “Portrait of a Lady” starring Nicole Kidman and John Malkovich were filmed at the Charterhouse.
+I visited the Charterhouse of Calci during a blog trip to Tuscany, Italy.
+Our guide provided us with a wonderful narrative of the origins of the Charterhouse and life as a Carthusian in the monastery as he led us around the grounds.
+A relatively unknown fact is that various scenes from the movie “Portrait of a Lady” starring Nicole Kidman and John Malkovich were filmed at the Calci Charterhouse.
 After a short walk around the grounds, he ushered us into the church and our jaws literally dropped.

 We were greeted by this magnificent sight:

 The grand appearance as well as the incredible details in the frescoes were absolutely captivating.
 One of the first things that caught my eye was the 3D-like effect of the wall paintings and the floor tiles.
 What at first looked like marble columns and statues were in fact paintings.
 The floor tiles give the impression of hundreds of descending or ascending steps (this depends on which angle you take).
 The optical illusion is simply phenomenal!
 This style, called trompe l’oeil (French for ‘deceive the eye’), is used profusely throughout the monastery.
 The main church and the smaller chapels each have their own style – from the types of frescoes and colour scheme right down to the arrangement of the floor tiles.
 Have a look at the two photos below.
 They’re both of the same floor but taken from different angles.
 Watch how the colour of the stepping surface of the ‘blocks’ changes from white to grey.

 More examples of trompe l’oeil can be found in the other rooms:

 Are those statues real?
 Compare the statues on the far wall with the statues on the side walls.

 The life of the Carthusians